InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2020-12-03-consumerism.md

 is called flow or grace.

-Observe the fruits of your actions without resting on your accomplishments or dwelling on your failures.
+Observe the fruits of your actions without resting on your laurels or dwelling on your failures.
 Just observe, learn and reconcile if possible.